Dj3ni/I3_ProjetSymphony/readme.md

 What I want:

-MVP1: Events features: crud and subscription to an event
+MVP1: Events features: crud and subscription to an event<br>
-MVP2: Subscribe a club and members management
+MVP2: Subscribe a club and members management<br>
-MVP3: Manage boardgame Library
+MVP3: Manage boardgame Library<br>
-MVP4: Create and subscribe to a game session
+MVP4: Create and subscribe to a game session<br>

 ## Dependencies